rctcwyvrn/factorio-lang/docs/teaching.md

 #Teaching

-Why factorio-lang
+Why factorpy
 ---
 1. Mimics reality.
-Younger students might have trouble imagining the unintuitive flow of a computer program, factorio-lang _might_ be better because of how grounded in reality it is.
+Younger students might have trouble imagining the unintuitive flow of a computer program, factorpy _might_ be better because of how grounded in reality it is.
 Things run concurrently, pieces of data are physical things that are moved around, it doesn't execute line by line
 2. Can still be used to teach programming.
 Factorio-lang is very different but it can still be used to teach basic algorithms, like sorting, or basic coding ideas like recursion.

 Problems I forsee
 ---
 1. It's too different.
 Factorio-lang is completely different (to my knowledge anyway) to any other programming language, at least any mainstream one.
-Ideally a course using factorio-lang would be structed such that the students can learn the very basics of coding, and then as they get more familiar with how programs work then they can move towards abstractions.
+Ideally a course using factorpy would be structed such that the students can learn the very basics of coding, and then as they get more familiar with how programs work then they can move towards abstractions.
 Factorio-lang should just be a jumping off point, since it _hopefully_ will be able to be modified to mimic imperative and functional programming.

 A sample course outline
 ---
-1. Introduction to factorio-lang and how students should think about their code (that it's just factories with ins and outs)
+1. Introduction to factorpy and how students should think about their code (that it's just factories with ins and outs)
 2. Basic syntax + a list of the built-in functions.
 3. Spend some time with toy problems that can be solved with clever combinations of built-in functions
 4. Introduce user defined factories